BishamKunwor/BishamKunwor/packages/dom-storage-sync/README.md

 - 📦 Subscribe to **localStorage**, **sessionStorage**, or **cookieStorage**
 - 🔄 Automatically update subscribers on `localStorage`, `sessionStorage` and `cookieStore` mutations
 - 🔒 Type-safe with TypeScript support
-- 🔍 Works with modern browsers that support the `cookieStore` API
 - 🌐 Multi-tab change detection for `localStorage` and `sessionStorage`

 ---